surendra-dire/quote-app-3/README_AMI.md

 **Enable Remote Access**:
 sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf
 bind-address = 0.0.0.0
 sudo systemctl restart mysql

 **Create DB + User**:
+Create a dedicated DB user (admin) for the application and allow remote access.
-Switch MySQL from "system-login" to "password-login" (setting the password to root) so your Spring Boot app can connect.
+#Switch MySQL from "system-login" to "password-login" (setting the password to root) so your Spring Boot app can connect.
 FLUSH PRIVILEGES saves these changes, and EXIT closes the database prompt.

 sudo mysql
 CREATE DATABASE quotes_app;